phamcongthuy/challenge/_learn/crayon-collection.md

   standard-compliant curricula for underserved schools; we want to involve more kids in our Color Kindness project to increase a sense of empathy and exercise social responsibility.
-category_metrics: >-
+category_metrics:
-  ['Proficiency in English and Language Arts and Math', 'Enrollment in early care and education programs', 'Students’ immersion in Science, Technology, Engineering, and Math content']
+  - Proficiency in English and Language Arts and Math
+  - Enrollment in early care and education programs
+  - 'Students’ immersion in Science, Technology, Engineering, and Math content'
+category_other:
-category_other: '[''LA is the best place to CREATE'', ''LA is the best place to CONNECT'']'
+  - LA is the best place to CREATE
+  - LA is the best place to CONNECT
-unique_identifier: qkymzqq7
 category: learn
 uri: /learn/crayon-collection/
 order: 2
 project_image: /assets/images/learn/crayon-collection.jpg
 is_finalist: true
-project_proposal_impact: []

 ---